 While leadership of the society remained firmly in Morris Lichtenstein’s hands until his death in 1938, during its early years Tehilla Lichtenstein served as the principal of its religious school and as the editor of its monthly periodical, the Jewish Science Interpreter.
 Upon her husband’s death, Lichtenstein became the society’s spiritual leader, a position she assumed more by circumstance than by design.
 In his will, Morris Lichtenstein had specified that leadership of the society should go to one of his sons or, if neither was willing to succeed him, to Tehilla.
 Since her sons did not aspire to the rabbinate, Lichtenstein took on the position, which she held until shortly before her death in 1973.
-According to the New York Times, over five hundred people came to hear her deliver her first sermon on December 4, 1938.
+According to the New York Times, over 500 people came to hear her deliver her first sermon on December 4, 1938.
 Although the society’s membership gradually decreased, Lichtenstein retained a loyal lay following, many of whom remained society members long after her death.

 In 1956, the society built a synagogue in Old Bethpage, Long Island, which regularly held Sabbath and holiday services, usually led by a local Reform rabbi or rabbinical student.
 Lichtenstein continued to preach in New York City at the society’s “home center,” the hall at which Sunday morning services were held.
 She also continued to edit the Jewish Science Interpreter, taught classes in Jewish Science and occasionally in the Bible, counseled those in need, regularly trained a number of members to become practitioners, or spiritual healers, and, in the 1950s, hosted a weekly radio broadcast offering a combination of practical advice and Jewish Science teachings.
 While she viewed herself as Morris Lichtenstein’s disciple, many of the religious images and ideas that she presented were her own.
 For example, having spent much of her adult life as a wife and mother, she often drew upon images related to marriage, motherhood, and the home.
 She also focused, far more than her husband had, on the relationships between human beings, which underscored her conviction that, as God’s children, people have a responsibility toward one another.
 Such human relationships, she believed, serve as a model of the relationship between the individual and God.
 Lichtenstein frequently described God as a kind and benevolent father, but also suggested that seeking the divine presence was analogous to running toward one’s mother.
 Both images, she believed, were of the same “divine fabric” and expressed the love of God in the “same boundless way.”